-The 'p4verify.sh' script has a rich set of options; see 'p4verify.sh -man' for more info.
-To options to pass to p4verify.sh can be passed in a quoted list, or the value 'verify default' can be used to indicate these options:
+The 'p4verify.sh' script has a rich set of options.
+See 'p4verify.sh -man'

+for more info.
+The options to pass to p4verify.sh can be passed in a quoted list, or '-verify default' can be used to indicate these default options: